California spiny lobster: Predators

-Natural predators of the California spiny lobster include bony fish such as the California sheephead, giant sea bass and cabezone, sharks including the horn shark and leopard shark, octopuses and sea otters.
-In response to an approaching predator, spiny lobsters including the California spiny lobster can produce a loud noise using the stick-slip phenomenon, akin to a bowed instrument.
-The bases of the antennae act as a plectrum, which is rubbed over a file on the edge of the antennular plate.
+Natural predators of the California spiny lobster include bony fish such as the California sheephead, giant sea bass and cabezone, sharks such as the horn shark and leopard shark, octopuses and sea otters.
+In response to an approaching predator, spiny lobsters, including the California spiny lobster, can produce a loud noise using the stick-slip phenomenon, akin to a bowed instrument.
+The bases of the antennae act as a plectrum (similar to a pick), which is rubbed over a file on the edge of the antennular plate.
 If a predator is very close, spiny lobsters will flex their muscular tail in order to escape the predator, backwards.